k00ka/bowling-game-kata/README.md

 ###The Exercise
 Carefully follow the TDD workflow described above.
 The focus should be on learning the workflow, not how clever you can be with the code.
 Try not to write generalized solutions, but focus on the simplest, minimal code for each requirement.
 The point is to focus on minimalism, not on projecting general solutions.

-####Scoring Basics
+####1.
+Scoring Basics
 One game of bowling consists of 10 frames, with a minimum score of zero and a maximum of 300.
 Each frame consists of two chances to knock down 10 pins.
 Pins are points.

 If, after two shots in a frame, at least one pin is still standing, it’s called an open frame.
 Open frames are taken at face value, your score is the sum of the pins knocked down.

-####Implement Basic Scoring
+####2.
+Implement Basic Scoring
 At this point we know that:
-1. a game consists of 10 frames with 2 rolls each, so twenty chances to score points
+* a game consists of 10 frames with 2 rolls each, so twenty chances to score points
-2. A game is simply the sum of the pin counts
+* A game is simply the sum of the pin counts

 Let’s talk about:
 * Modelling